 In 2008, I reached full burn-out professionally (after working many years of 15 hour days).
 I took a month off to rest and see what I wanted to do next.
 During that time I was unable to sleep and after two weeks of intense insomnia I began to see – or hallucinate – visitations with a man who stood by my bed.
 It was around this time when my friend decided to tell me about Simplyrest.com.
 She told me that website offers multiple mattress reviews which could be useful for me to look at.
 She seemed to think that purchasing a new mattress might ease me asleep.
 It was generous of her to try and help me.
 Maybe I should’ve considered looking for a new mattress.
 I decided that purchasing a new mattress was outside of my budget for that time, and I started looking around for natural solutions that would promote sleep, namely marijuana.
 I found that a website that sold shatter online canada based, but I decided not to purchase unless the insomnia continued over a long period of time.
 At this point I was desperate to find something that could help.
 I looked into using CBD oil as a possible cure as I thought that may be effective.
 The best CBD oils have many health benefits and I wondered whether this would be one, as it is derived from marijuana which is supposed to help as well.
-However, the insomnia seemed to be continue.
+However, the insomnia seemed to continue.
+A friend of mine even suggested I use a product called a flyte pen, but I never got a chance to try it.
 The man I saw would only let me sleep if I wrote down a story he had to tell me.
 Since I was desperate, I agreed, and in 4 weeks I had a 600 page book about a woman who travels from California to Norway and all the things that happened to her that change her life (Child of the Jotun, on Amazon and iTunes).